QR Code Payment Methods Compared (2026) — Fees, Setup & Best Systems

 Test the full payment flow

-Before going live, make a small test payment by scanning the QR code yourself.
-Verify the correct amount, confirm the payment processes, and check that you receive the funds.
+Before going live, make a small test payment by scanning the QR code yourself with the same phone model and app your customers would use.
+Verify the correct amount, confirm the payment processes, check that you receive the funds in your merchant account within the platform's stated settlement window, and run a refund to verify the reverse flow works.
+Repeat at least twice — staff training depends on it.

 | Factor | QR Payments | NFC Payments |